socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

 ::

  db
-  db:convert-type           Convert the Nextcloud database to the newly
+  db:convert-type           Convert the cyfrSpaces database to the newly
                             configured one
   db:generate-change-script generates the change script from the current
                             connected db to db_structure.xml